Tim McKenzie

-Tim McKenzie (born July 21, 1982) is a retired American professional mixed martial artist.
+Tim McKenzie (born July 21, 1982) is an American retired professional mixed martial artist.
 A professional competitor from 2001 until 2011, he fought in the Ultimate Fighting Championship, World Extreme Cagefighting, Pancrase, and Tachi Palace Fights.
 Known for his exciting fighting style, only one of his 23 career bouts made it to a decision.

 Background

 Born and raised in California, McKenzie began training in MMA while attending University of the Pacific alongside fellow fighters Nick Diaz and his younger brother Nate Diaz, under the tutelage of head coach Cesar Gracie.
 Later during his career McKenzie moved to Tempe, Arizona to train with AZ Combat Sports.

 Mixed martial arts career

 Early career

 McKenzie made his professional debut in 2001, winning his first two fights via first-round TKO, before being signed by the WEC.

 World Extreme Cagefighting

 McKenzie made his debut for the pre-Zuffa owned WEC at WEC 6 on March 27, 2003.
 McKenzie won via TKO in the first round.

 McKenzie then won his next four consecutive fights, bringing his career record to an undefeated 7-0 before making his next WEC appearance at WEC 10 against Alex Stiebling.
 McKenzie was handed his first professional loss via arm-triangle choke in the second round.
 McKenzie made his next promotional appearance at WEC 17 against Scott Smith and was defeated via first-round TKO.

 After the loss to Smith, McKenzie fought Doug Marshall at WEC 17 and won in dominating fashion, finishing the future WEC Light Heavyweight Champion in the first round via TKO.
 After a loss to Steve Cantwell via rear-naked choke submission at WEC 33, McKenzie made his last appearance for the promotion at WEC 34 against Jeremy Lang and won via guillotine choke submission in the third round.